baseplate-admin/new_blog/posts/why-i-switched-from-svelte-5-to-htmx-and-django/index.md

 # `svelte` 5 is a mess
 `svelte` is not all sunshine and rainbows.

-`svelte` 3-4 has the nicest API possible.
+`svelte` 3-4 had the nicest API possible.

 Take for example: